 An easy trek to explore the Austro-Hungarian border defences along the Sentiero della Pace or Peace Trail

 Brione is home to 817 species of plant, 35% of the entire flora of Trentino!
 Many of these are rare or endangered species and some grow here alone, on the shores of Lake Garda.
 In particular, there is an extraordinary variety of orchids with 26 known species.
-This is the reason why the top of Monte Brione is recognised as a biotope or protected area.
+This is the reason why the top of Monte Brione is recognised as protected area.

 From Riva del Garda head towards Torbole along viale Rovereto.
 Before the tunnel, on the right, you will find the harbour Porto San Nicolò and the start of the trail.

 There is pay parking at the harbour Porto San Nicolò